gcloudrig/gcloudrig/README.md

 ### Specs
 -  Instance: n1-standard-8
--  Accelerator: 1x NVidia Tesla P4 Virtual Worksatation GPU
+-  Accelerator: nvidia-tesla-p4-vws
--  Boot: 50GB pd-ssd + windows-2016
+-  Boot: 50GB pd-ssd
 -  Storage: 500GB pd-standard
+-  Base image: latest from GCE's windows-2016 family

 *Cloud responsibly.
 These scripts are provided as-is, with zero support.
 At the very least, create a new GCP project.*